IgniteUI/indigo-design-docfx/en/components/accordion.md

 ## Using the Accordion in Adobe XD

 > [!NOTE]
 > WIP: Currently, we don't support the Accordion component in Adobe XD, but you can also combine multiple `Expansion Panels` into a similar Accordion component behavior.
+However, this will not generate appropriately in the App Builder.

 ## Interaction States